JasonEtco/jasonet.co/posts/remix-first-impressions.md

 ## Wrap-up

 All in all, I'm pretty happy with Remix.
-It makes compromises and tradeoffs, but what tool doesn't—and the decisions the developers have made for it feel really nice to use.
+Although it makes compromises and tradeoffs (what tool doesn't?), the decisions the developers have made for it feel really nice to use.
 None of the above nitpicks are blockers, and I haven't found anything that feels really horrible to do using Remix.
 I think that with some more time, we'll find the right balance of abstractions and Remix-related libraries to knock out most of those nitpicks anyway.

 Their docs are "good not great", with some stuff undocumented (like supporting ESM) and some stuff just stubbed out.
 What _is_ there is detailed, specific and helpful when actually building things.

 I'd suggest reading [their Technical Explanation doc](https://remix.run/docs/en/v1/pages/technical-explanation); it's well written, and helped me understand why things like `loader`s work the way they do.
-Remix is also still pretty new, so it can (probably) only get better.
+Remix is also still pretty new, so it can (probably) only get better 🚀